Winter outdoor gear we’ve added for our Yellowstone visit

 To Yellowstone and beyond!

 We’re excited to use all our new winter outdoor gear, and believe that it will encourage us to do more winter hiking, beyond our trip to Yellowstone National Park.
-Stay tuned for more to come about the trip and how the gear performs.
+Note: It’s been eight months since our Yellowstone adventure.
+We’re still happy with our purchases and are planning winter adventures for the coming months to continue using our new gear.